yard

 A good cut flower garden acts like a small flower farm behind your house.
 Beds are packed, blooms keep coming, and you rarely have to raid the front yard shrubs for stems.

 Here is what you need to know: planning, layout, soil prep, plant choices, and harvest timing so you get steady buckets of stems, not one big flush and then silence.
-We will lean on reliable workhorses like coneflower clumps and annual fillers, plus herbs such as basil foliage for scent and greenery.
+We will lean on reliable workhorses like coneflower clumps and annual fillers.
+Herbs such as basil foliage add scent and greenery.

-By the end, you will know exactly how many beds you need, which plants to mix, and how to keep flowers coming from zone 3 springs to zone 10 fall frosts.
+After one planning pass, you should know how many beds you need, which plants to mix, and how to keep flowers coming from zone 3 springs to zone 10 fall frosts.

 yardChoose Your Site and Bed Style